ginkgo/Zig-comptime-brainfuck/README.md

-# Zig constexpr Brainfuck compiler
+# Zig comptime Brainfuck compiler

 This is mostly a proof-of-concept for taking a piece of Brainfuck code and using Zig comptime to convert it into a native code.